How Does the Jones Act Affect Lawsuits Involving Cruise Ships?

 - The vessel the seaman works on must meet certain qualifications

 It is also important to note that maritime law cases have a lower burden of proof for personal injury lawsuits.
 Specifically, an employee of a cruise ship only has to show that their employer was liable for their accident in some way.
 The employee’s contributory negligence is only considered when awarding damages.

 There are a number of damages that a plaintiff can be awarded for prevailing in a Jones Act lawsuit:

 - Medical expenses for medication, rehabilitation, surgery, and other related costs

 - Pain and suffering

 Statute of Limitations for a Jones Act Cruise Ship Lawsuit

-A seaman that qualifies to file a lawsuit under the Jones Act should also be aware that their case is subject to the statute of limitations.
+A seaman that qualifies to file a lawsuit under the Jones Act should also be aware that their case is subject to the statute of limitations on cruise ship accidents.
 The statute of limitations places a time limit on how long a potential plaintiff has to file a lawsuit with a court of law.
 Depending on the circumstances of the case, the filing deadline set by the statute of limitations is subject to change.

 It is important for a potential plaintiff to avoid assuming the date of their potential personal injury lawsuit.
 If you are wrong about the time you have to file your case, you may be left with no other options to seek compensation after a cruise ship accident.